-We are in the process of implementing a new, updated business plan that will continue to evolve as we await relevant clinical data and evaluate new opportunities.
-Our updated business plan may lead to the initiation of one or more development programs or the execution of one or more transactions that you do not perceive as favorable to your investment.
+We are in the process of implementing a business plan that may continue to evolve as we await relevant clinical data and evaluate new opportunities.
+Our business plan may lead to the initiation of one or more development programs or the execution of one or more transactions that you do not agree with or that you do not perceive as favorable to your investment.